 Mark and Zachary Jaindl purchase the historic Lehigh Valley Trust Building at 634 W Hamilton Street.
 The property immediately undergoes preliminary restoration efforts.

 An eight-month restoration effort begins in September.
-The $5 million project will transform the historic property into Vault 634, the region’s premiere venue.
+The $5 million project transforms the historic property into Vault 634, the region’s premiere venue.

 The Lehigh Valley Trust Building roars to life as the newly renovated Vault 634.
-The building will serve as a canvas for spectacular events for years to come.
+The building serves as a canvas for spectacular events for years to come.